Published: June 2020, last edit: 6th June 2022

 Another method of gaining insight into degree content and requirements is to take an online self-assessment test.

-There are three admission procedures.
+There are three different admission procedures:

-The limit values are automatically recalculated for each allocation procedure as a new group of applicants participates each time.
-This means that the limit values are not determined in advance, but are specified during the course of an application phase.
-You can find the current limit values of TU Darmstadt and more information on this in the application results.
+Since a new group of applicants takes part in each allocation procedure, the limit values are automatically recalculated for each allocation procedure.
+The limit values are therefore not set in advance, but are determined in the course of an application phase.
+The current limit values of the TU Darmstadt and further information on this can be found in the procedure results.

 TU Darmstadt sends notifications informing all applicants on whether they have been admitted or not.
 Depending on the complexity of the procedure, the length of time may vary.